Contact potentials in presence of a regular finite-range interaction using dimensional regularization and the $N/D$ method: LSE with DR techniques.

+which is true if $V_\pi$ does not produce bound states.
 Note that the above expression for $J_0(k)$ involves only the half off-shell $T_\pi(q,q'; q^2)$ matrix for all momenta $q$ needed to compute $l_0(q)$, which replaces the information of full off-shell one $T_\pi(q',q; k^2)$ for the given momentum $k$, as it appears in Eq.~\eqref{eq:j0} above.
 From Eq.~\eqref{eq:j0psi0}, one easily recovers ${\rm Im}\bar J_0(k)$ given in Eq.~\eqref{eq:imJ0}, while

 with the first term logarithmically divergent and the second one, UV finite, gives ${\rm Re}\bar J_0(k)$. } is given by ~\cite{Nieves:2003uu},